 Alpine A110 review – design

-Alpine wanted to keep the aesthetics of the A110 as clean as possible, hence the lack of a rear wing.
-Instead, there is a functional rear diffuser and some clever aerodynamics at both ends that help generate the required stability at high speed while reducing drag at all speeds.
-Most of the work is done by the air that flows underneath the car.
+Otherwise, Alpine wanted to keep the aesthetics of the A110 as clean as possible, focusing the aero devices underneath the body, including a functional rear diffuser and some clever underfloor aero management at both ends that help generate the required stability at high speed while also reducing drag.

 The result is that the Alpine looks simply sensational from almost any angle.
-For starters, it’s surprisingly compact – it’s 4180mm long and just 1252mm high – and is dwarfed by the likes of a Porsche Cayman and Audi TT.
+For starters, it really is tiny – 4180mm long and just 1252mm high – and dwarfed by the likes of a Porsche Cayman and Audi TT.
 Its flowing design draws heavily on the original ’60s A110 but with enough injection of modernity to keep it looking fresh and relevant.
 It’s a lithe and slinky-looking car that turns heads as readily as supercars costing three or four times as much.
+On the road, its four-roundell lighting graphic is still a defining feature, and makes its presence obvious from a long way up the road.